rlaehgns5399/2DTile/README.md

 The request wanted to be represented to the level 15.

-In my computer, when the level is more thatn 11, there are some overload.
+In my computer, beyond level 11, my computer slows down in representing shape.

+I made Quadtree, but it doesnt need(There were good ideas to refer)

 <hr>